jciarka/KWQuotesApp/README.md

 Additional configuration:
 - API urls are typed in APP.config file,
 - min and max number of quotes to pull are typed in in APP.config file,
-- PRISM regions names available as a field of static class KWQuotesApp.
+- PRISM regions names available as a field of static class KWQuotesApp.Configuration.RegionsNames